titosilva/lumos/README.md

-# :high_brightness: Welcome to Lumos project! :high_brightness:
+# Welcome to Lumos project! :high_brightness:
 Let's experiment with discrete time signals!
 This is a simple code in Python that aims to study and experiment with discrete time signals.

 # Getting started